Seatis/my-teaching-materials/project/hardware/closed-loop-control/README.md

 - The algorithm run period and the P value determines how will the controller work
     - A good starting value for the period is ?
     - A good starting value for the P value is ?
+- You should print out the duty cycle and the measured RPM to the terminal at least
+    - This is useful to check what is going on inside the MCU

 Try to apply force to the fan.
 Ideally, a controller should rise the duty cycle, and the fan will produce bigger torque to keep the rotational speed constant.
 The